pjlangley/ff/README.md

 ## Running the code

 Each programming language supports local environment setup, or you can build and run with Docker instead.
-If you're using [Docker](https://www.docker.com/get-started/) I'll assume you've already installed it and it's running
+If you're using [Docker](https://www.docker.com/get-started/) I'll assume you've already installed it and it's running.

 <details>
 <summary>Node.js</summary>